Information for visitors to Hawaiʻi island

 What is happening at Kīlauea Volcano?

-How is this eruption affecting visitors?
+How are these eruption affecting visitors?

 - SO2 gas and fine particles (PM2.5), also known as vog, from Kīlauea’s fissure and summit eruptions.
 Fine particles are largely responsible for the visible haze observed downwind of the vents and along the Kona coast.